BryantJMoy/BryantJMoy.github.io/index.md

 <img align="left" src="assets/prof_pic.jpg" hspace="20"  width="230" height="309" >

 I am currently a fourth-year Ph.D. student in Political Science at Washington University in St. Louis.
-My fields of study are American Politics and Political Methodology, with a focus on causal inference and experiments.
-Throughout my career, I intend to develop models of representation in the local context.
-My dissertation, in particular, explores how shifts in local ideology translate to changes in local public policy.
-I examine this relationship under different institutional and political contexts.<br />
+My fields of study are American Politics and Political Methodology.
+Throughout my career, I intend to develop models of representation and responsiveness in the local government context.
+My dissertation, in particular, asks whether dynamic responsiveness exists on the local level and how the quality of representation varies across geographies and contexts.  <br />

-Along side my dissertation project, I am collecting and analyzing mayoral emails in hopes of revealing aspects of the internal decision-making process in local government. <br />
+While my dissertation project examines ideological representation, I also have a paper on how social pressure may lead to responsiveness to requests for transparency.
+In particular, I conducted a non-deceptive experiment on mayoral offices to examine how they would respond to different levels of social pressure primes in open records requests.
+This paper currently has a revise and resubmit.
+Alongside this project, I am collecting and analyzing mayoral emails in hopes of revealing aspects of the internal decision-making process in local government.  <br />

 My writing and research can be found in the *Oxford Bibliographies in Political Science*, and forthcoming in  *Political Behavior.*  <br />